Olaiyur: Occupation

 More than 90% people are depending on Agriculture directly or indirectly.
-Olaiyur is the major sugarcane producing village in the District.
+Olaiyur is a major sugarcane producing village in the district.

 This village has excellent literacy rate.
-Cashew nuts are major products next to sugarcane.
+Cashew nuts are a major product after sugarcane.

 Education

 This village hosts a Government Higher Education School, which is one of the primitive school in the locality.
 Now there are 3 schools in the village.

 Facilities

-The village hosts Post office, TNEB Sub Station but lacks a primary health centre.
+The village hosts a post office, TNEB Sub Station but lacks a primary health centre.